Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: A Brief History of the Nonlinear Fourier Transform

 Shortly afterwards, in 1972, Zakharov and Shabat found a Lax pair for the NLS equation in one spatial dimension \cite{zakharov1972ett}, and thus established that this equation, too, could be solved in the same manner.
 Details of this method for the NLS equation were subsequently developed by Ablowitz and others (see \cite{ablowitz2006sai} and references therein), who also referred to this scheme as the ``nonlinear Fourier transform''.
 After these discoveries from the 1960s and 70s, research into solitons became an established area of research, lying at the intersection of applied mathematics and nonlinear physics.

 Nonlinear PDEs solvable by the NFT are called integrable equations or exactly solvable models \cite{zakharov1991wi}.
-These are usually Hamiltonian systems having an infinite number of conserved quantities, and include the KdV, NLS, modified KdV, and sine-Gordon equations, the Toda lattice, among others \cite{ablowitz2006sai,faddeev2007hmi}.
+These are usually Hamiltonian systems having an infinite number of conserved quantities, and include the KdV, NLS, modified KdV, sine-Gordon equations, and the Toda lattice, among others \cite{ablowitz2006sai,faddeev2007hmi}.
 These equations all exhibit similar properties, including the existence of soliton solutions.
-Signal processing problems (e.g., detection and estimation) involving soliton signals in the Toda lattice have been considered by Singer \cite{singer1996spc}.
+The generation and processing of soliton signals, and the engineering of novel transmission systems that support their propagation, is described in \cite{singer1996spc}.